View your child's medical records and schedule appointments through our secure, online portal, day or night.

 Your Child's Immunizations

-Babies are born with protection against certain diseases because antibodies from their mothers were passed to them through the placenta.
-After birth, breastfed babies get the continued benefits of additional antibodies in breast milk.
+Babies are born with protection against some diseases because antibodies (proteins made by the body to fight disease) were passed to them by their mothers through the placenta.
+After birth, breastfed babies get the continued benefits of more antibodies in breast milk.
 But in both cases, the protection is temporary.

-Immunization (vaccination) is a way of creating immunity to certain diseases by using small amounts of a killed or weakened microorganism that causes the particular disease.
+Immunization (vaccination) is a way to create immunity to some diseases.
+This is done by using small amounts of a killed or weakened microorganism that causes the disease.

 Microorganisms can be viruses (such as the measles virus) or they can be bacteria (such as pneumococcus).
 Vaccines stimulate the immune system to react as if there were a real infection — it fends off the "infection" and remembers the organism so that it can fight it quickly should it enter the body later.